Elijio Briceño: Drug trafficking

 In April 1985, Briceño was arrested in a hotel in Miami by agents of the U.S. Drug Enforcement Administration.
 He was subsequently charged with three counts of conspiring to import illegal drugs and one count of "using telephones in furtherance of a felony".
 It was alleged that he had negotiated with undercover DEA agents to supply 5,000 pounds of marijuana each month through Wilmington, North Carolina, with a value of $175,000.
 Briceño had flown to Miami to accept a $35,000 down payment.
 Three others, including his brother Renan and nephew Charro, were also indicted but were not present in the United States to be prosecuted.
 The full indictment alleged that the Briceños were running a "family marijuana business" and that the agents had been told they would "supply airstrips and the marijuana and use the police and military to keep our people away".

 In September 1985, Briceño was sentenced to seven years in prison and fined $50,000.
-In addition to the marijuana, he was additionally charged with conspiring to smuggle 50 kg of cocaine.
+In addition to the marijuana, he was also charged with conspiring to smuggle 50 kg of cocaine.
 His defense attorney argued that the case was politically motivated and delivered a petition signed by 3,100 Belizeans calling for his release.
 The presiding judge William Earl Britt stated that he would be allowed to serve his sentence in low-security prison camps.